 During the simulation, the assigned facilitator monitored the student from a discrete location, operating the manikin, voicing the patient, and documenting the order of the actions and decisions made by the students in a formative assessment instrument.
 They ended the simulation regardless of the student’s progress at the 15-minute mark.
 Immediately after the simulation, students participated in an individual 15-minute debriefing session in a separate room led by the facilitator who ran the simulation.
 This one-to-one standardized 15- minute simulation debriefing time allowed for facilitators to observe student behavior directly and facilitate a focused debriefing of the short case, while keeping the event schedule on time for the large group of learners.
-In the event the debriefing ended because the scheduled time had elapsed, the data were recorded as observed.
-The student assessment instrument completed by facilitators was used to assess the students’ prioritization skills as a construct within the skill of clinical reasoning, and facilitators were able to use the completed instrument as a reference during their debriefing with the student.
+In the event the debriefing ended because the scheduled time had elapsed, we recorded the data as observed.
+Facilitators used the student assessment instrument to assess the students’ prioritization skills as a construct within the skill of clinical reasoning, and facilitators were able to use the completed instrument as a reference during their debriefing with the student.

 Study protocols

 We analyzed the recordings of the debriefing sessions using a structured rubric we designed and developed to determine the adherence of the facilitators to the newly adopted PEARLS debriefing model (Table 1).
-The rubric was designed so that each behavior measured corresponded to one of the five PEARLS phases mentioned above.
+We designed the rubric so that each behavior measured corresponded to one of the five PEARLS phases mentioned above.
 A pilot test of the instrument provided evidence of reliability and of content and construct validity.
 We established inter-rater reliability for the debriefing rubric using the three authors’ ratings of the same four debriefing videos in a two-way mixed model, using an intra-class correlation coefficient (0.913).
 One member of the study team (LS) coded the remaining deidentified videos using the rubric.
 The author LS analyzed the aggregate results and then used them to identify common patterns of debriefing as well as areas that could be improved and incorporated into future training materials for simulation facilitators.

 Table 1.
 PEARLS Debriefing Behaviors